tfitz/academic-kickstart/content/author/admin/_index.md

 +++

-Welcome to the website of Tim Fitzgerald, an assistant professor of mechanical engineering at Gonzaga University.
+Welcome to the website of Tim Fitzgerald, an associate professor of mechanical engineering at Gonzaga University.
 My research interests include nonlinear dynamics, fluid-structure interactions, computational mechanics, and control theory.

 I teach a variety of courses here at Gonzaga: from dynamics and vibrations to control theory.
 Put another way, I tend to teach topics on mechanical models of things that move.